lslezak/vscode-bug-id/README.md

 ## Authentication

 Some systems or bugs can be accessed anonymously without any authentication.
-However, authentication might increase the allowed request rate limit.
+However, authentication might still increase the allowed request rate limit.

 ### GitHub